nicole-vu/summer22-projects/readme.md

-# Hi
-# I'm Nicole Vu, a Computer Science student at University of Minnesota
+# Hi!
+I'm Nicole Vu, a CS student from University of Minnesota
-# This is a collection of the projects I did during summer 2022
+# This is my collection of the projects during summer 2022.
+Enjoy!
-# Hope you enjoy!